Thai central bank eases housing loan rules to help home buyers

 Buyers of first homes worth 10 million baht or more can now make a minimum downpayment of 10 per cent, versus 20 per cent earlier, he said.

 "The adjustments will support people to have their first houses more easily," he said.
-"At the same time, the rules will help curb speculation," he added.
+"At the same time, the rules will help curb speculation."

 The BOT will also let buyers of second houses worth less than 10 million baht make a minimum downpayment of 10 per cent if the mortgage on the first home has been paid off for at least two years.
 That compared with three years previously, or else buyers had to put down a 20 per cent downpayment.